-Building from scratch
+Building libraries for Octopus from scratch using Autotools

 Compiling Octopus on some systems might be difficult, this is mainly because some libraries are required and they have to be all compiled with same Fortran compiler.
 This is a guide on how to compile Octopus and the required libraries starting from scratch (a Fortran compiler is required) in a standard Unix system.